the-nemz/gsv-risk/README.md

 # GSV Risk

-Grocery Store Visits is a web application to calculate COVID-19 risk in terms we all know: going to the grocery store.
+Grocery Store Visits is a web and native application to calculate COVID-19 risk in terms we all know: going to the grocery store.

 ## Project Structure